 The DPWH projects started in April and May this year and are expected for completion by March 2018.

 Ortiz said “the cracks were already in the upper portion prior to the implementation of the projects.”

 Lack of coordination

-The real estate owner’s failure to comply of a building permit and DPWH’s project implementation could be a case of a lack of coordination.
+The real estate owner’s failure to comply with a building permit and DPWH’s project implementation could be a case of a lack of coordination.

 In an interview, City Planning and Development Officer Ivan Cortez said the DPWH, for one, did not inform the local government unit of the project.

 “Partly, they are to be blamed,” he said.

 In an August 10 letter, Cortez said they wrote DPWH asking for an explanation why they started the project and what their mitigating factors were as the area has been identified as a landslide-prone area.